StephenCloud/StephenCloud/README.md

 - 👋 Hi, I’m @StephenCloud
+- 👀 As an individual whose passion lies in solving complex problem, creative, structured and analytical abilities.
-- 👀 I’m interested in Data Analysis, Data Science and Blockchain Technology
+- 🦾 I considered the field of Data Analysis, Data Science, Decentralised Finance(DeFi) and Blockchain Technology to be my best interests.
 - 🌱 I’m currently learning Data Analysis and Data Science, Statistics for Data Science, Power BI, Tableau
 - 💞️ I’m looking to collaborate on Data Analysis/Data Science Jobs, Blockchain Technology project with the opportunity to learn.
 - 📫 How to reach me idowusteven2@gmail.com